-The whole system isn’t cheap, even taking into account government tariffs and subsidies.
+That said, the whole system isn’t cheap, even after you've taken government tariffs and subsidies into account.

 Install a wind turbine

-This is a much rarer option, and rarely seen in the UK, but it is possible.
+This is a much less commonly used option, and rarely seen in the UK, but it is possible.
 Much like solar power, wind power can be used to power your home and your electric car.
 Wind turbines make sense, too, given that 40% of the wind energy in Europe flows through the UK.